evamh/Card-Match-Game/README.md

 ## Future additions

 There are several things I would like to add to the game in the future, including:
-1. Sounds and audio - such as background music and sounds when the user matches two cards
+1. Adding audio such as background music and sound effects for when the user matches two cards
-2. Button functionality - rather than using the keyboard for user input like choosing the difficulty or restarting the game
+2. Using buttons rather than the keyboard for user input like choosing the difficulty or restarting the game
-3. Improving the fonts and background - to make it more fun
+3. Animating the cards disappearing from the screen
-4. Animation - animate the cards disappearing from the screen when the user matches two cards
+4. Improving the fonts and background

 ## Video